 If your swatch is smaller than this then swap to a larger hook, if you have a larger swatch then use a smaller size hook until the required gauge is reached.

-What Do I Need To Crochet A Quick, Chunky Beanie Hat?
+What Do I Need To Crochet My Super Chunky Crochet Hat?

 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I may get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)

-Which Crochet Stitches Do I Need To Make My Chunky Crochet Beanie?
+Which Crochet Stitches Do I Need To Make My Super Chunky Crochet Hat?

 This pattern is a great way to practice your basic stitches, you should be able to: